 France refused to remove the offending images it should face fines.

 Google responded in a statement, noting that it had always honoured his requests to remove links to material that obviously violated the High Court order:

 We sympathize with Mr. Mosley's situation, But his proposal to filter the Web would censor legitimate speech, restrict access to information, and stifle innovation.

 Google noted that there was already a solution to the problem: Going after the actual publishers of the material, and working with Google through our existing and effective removals process.

 The French court said it would issue a ruling on Oct.
 21. Mosley has filed a similar case in Hamburg that is to be heard this month.

-A new Dutch digital distribution agreement for eBook platforms will formalize a system for identifying customers whose purchases later appear
+A new Dutch digital distribution agreement for eBook platforms will formalize a system for identifying customers whose purchases later

-over customer details to rightsholders and anti-piracy outfit BREIN.
+vendors will hand over customer details to rightsholders and anti-piracy outfit BREIN.

 The new digital distribution deal for eBook merchants will see them watermark unique codes into the digital eBooks they sell which will identify a specific transaction number.
 These transaction numbers will be linked directly to a specific

 So far the process isn't much out of the ordinary, but the new deal will also bridge the missing link between random-looking transaction numbers in a digital file on the Internet and a real person's identity.